Dollar climbs, emerging markets under pressure

 “You have issues concerning NAFTA and China trade issues.
 You also have a storm in the Gulf of Mexico.
 What’s really driving the market is a lack of direction one way or the other,” said Robert Pavlik, chief investment strategist, senior portfolio manager at SlateStone Wealth LLC in New York.

-The pan-European FTSEurofirst 300 index lost 0.74 percent.
-MSCI’s gauge of stocks across the globe shed 0.48 percent on track for its biggest one-day decline since Aug.
+The pan-European FTSEurofirst 300 index .FTEU3 lost 0.74 percent.
+MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.48 percent on track for its biggest one-day decline since Aug.
 15.

 The U.S. dollar rose broadly and investors shunned emerging market currencies as concerns about the U.S.-China trade situation boosted safe-haven demand for the greenback.

-In currencies, the U.S. dollar index, which measures the greenback against a basket of major currencies, rose 0.27 percent, with the euro down 0.32 percent to $1.1586.
+In currencies, the U.S. dollar index .DXY, which measures the greenback against a basket of major currencies, rose 0.27 percent, with the euro EUR= down 0.32 percent to $1.1586.

 The Canadian dollar weakened to a six-week low against its U.S. counterpart amid an uncertain outlook for Canada’s trading arrangement with the United States.